bparanj/crystal/programming/rails/tackling-large-projects.md

    - Includes helpers for HTML generation and other view-related utilities.

 3. **Action Controller**:
-   - Manages controller logic, including request handling, response rendering, and action processing.
+   - Manages controller logic,  request handling, response rendering, and action processing.
    - Integrates with other components for session management and redirect handling.

 4. **Action Mailer**: